couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

     }
     ```

-   For expired documents if you set `include_doc=true`, Couchbase Server will
+   For expired documents if you set `include_docs=true`, Couchbase Server will
    return a result set indicating the document does not exist anymore.
    Specifically, the key that had expired but had not yet been removed by the
    cleanup process will appear in the result set as a row where `"doc":null` :